martinescardo/ExactRealNumberComputationInHaskell/README.md

 Hence while we read a digit `=3`, we can't figure out the first digit of the result.
 We need a crystal ball to compute the first digit.

 [Continuity is violated](https://www.sciencedirect.com/science/article/pii/S1571066104051357).
-Continuity says that finitely many digits of the result depend only on finitely many digits of the argument.
+Continuity says that finitely many digits of output the result depend only on finitely many digits of input.
 To regain continuity, alternative representations of real numbers are used (see e.g. Plume's (1997) [4th-year project report](https://www.dcs.ed.ac.uk/home/mhe/plume/)).